Fr0zenCrane/UniCoT/README.md

 * Visual planning
 * Geometric and physical reasoning
-* Highly reliable image and video generation/editing
+* Highly reliable image generation/editing

 The BATI reasoning pipeline consists of the following stages: